jbubb101/INFO3340_MonteCarlo/README.md

 # INFO3340_MonteCarlo
 This is the INFO 3340 Monte Carlo Simulation.
-Below is the document writeup for the Monte Carlo simulation.
+Below is the document write up for the Monte Carlo simulation.

+Feel free to also download and try the code!